Saab 9000: History

-In principle, both trim levels could be combined with the engines available in the respective model year.
+In principle, both trim levels could be combined with the engines available in the respective model year and market.
 This means that even a "simple" CS could be ordered with the 200 hp turbocharged engine, for example.

 For the 1995 model year, a 3.0-litre B308 V6 engine from General Motors rated at 210 PS was introduced as standard for the CDE trim and optional for the CSE trim.
+However, the engine was not offered in all markets.

 End of production

 The four-door CD/E models were discontinued in all markets in summer 1997 (already discontinued in the US in summer 1995).
 The production of the performance-oriented Aero model also ended in summer 1997.
-Only 1,400 units of the 9000 were produced for the final model year pf 1998 (starting in August 1997), and of these, only 400 were exported to the United States, the main foreign market for Saab.
-In 1997, Saab introduced the successor of the 9000 called the 9-5.
+Only 1,400 units of the 9000 were produced for the 1998 model year (starting in August 1997), and of these, only 400 were exported to the United States, the main foreign market for Saab.
+In late 1997, Saab introduced the successor of the 9000 called the 9-5.